Iowa Interactive Court Forms (IICF) are a set of free, easy-to-use interviews for preparing Iowa court forms.

 Residency.
 If the respondent is a resident of Iowa and is personally served dissolution of marriage papers, there is no residency requirement.
 Otherwise, the petitioner must have lived in Iowa for one year.
 See Iowa Code section 598.5.

 Waiting period.
 Iowa law requires a ninety-day waiting period, from the date the respondent is served dissolution of marriage papers, before the court may enter a final decree.
-Under certain circumstances the court may waive the waiting period.
+Under certain circumstances, the court may waive the waiting period.
 See Iowa Code section 598.19.

 What is mediation?

 Mediation is a method of alternative dispute resolution that allows the parties to work together with a neutral third party to come to a resolution outside of court.
 Before granting a dissolution, the court may require the parties to participate in mediation.
-The cost of the mediation is the responsibility of the parties.
+The cost of mediation is the responsibility of the parties.
 Mediation services are available throughout Iowa.
 See Iowa Code section 598.7.

 How will our property be divided?

 Iowa is an "equitable distribution” state.
-The court will divide all of the spouses' property whether it was acquired before or after the marriage, except any gifts and inheritances received prior to or during the marriage.
+The court will divide all of the spouses' property whether it was acquired before or after the marriage, except any gifts and inheritances received before or during the marriage.
 A portion of the property may be set aside in a fund for the support, maintenance, and education of any minor children.
 Marital fault is not a factor.
 A variety of factors are considered in any division of property, including, but not limited to: the contribution of each spouse to the acquisition of the marital property; the value of any property brought to the marriage; the length of the marriage; and the age and physical and emotional health of the spouses.
 See Iowa Code section 598.21.

 Will I have to pay spousal support?